ImageMagick/Usage-Markdown/misc/index.md

 The essential difference is that resampling has a 'scale', 'area' or variable 'window' from which a color that represents all the pixels in the area is returned.
 Interpolation does not have a 'scale' involved, only a single 'point' of lookup, and only a fixed sized 'area' around that point from which to determine the color to use at that point.

-Of course, most area resampling algorithms tend to devolve to a interpolative method when the area of resampling reaches a minimim working 'window', and this naturally happens when images are being enlarged, or upsampled.
+Of course, most area resampling algorithms tend to devolve to an interpolative method when the area of resampling reaches a minimim working 'window', and this naturally happens when images are being enlarged, or upsampled.
 This is why [Interpolated Filters](../filter/#interpolated) and [Gaussian Blurring Filters](filter/#gaussian) tend to work better for enlarging images.
 Interpolation is basically a lower form of sampling, and is basically used when you want a simple and fast answer to the 'what color' question.